myspc-development/art-test/README.md

 The older `[ap_directory]` shortcode is still supported for backward compatibility.

+## Event Enhancements

+Events can now include multiple co-host artists via a "Co-Host Artists" selector.
+A new "Recurrence Rule" field accepts iCal strings for repeating events.

 ## Login Shortcode

 Use `[ap_login]` to display the front-end login form.
 When the free